5 steps to avoid a start-up brand flop!

 Sure your logo looks good, but a skin-deep approach to your brand isn’t going to reach the hearts of anyone.

-Without some substance behind the logo, even the prettiest of designs can’t guarantee your success as without a purpose they are just a bit of frill and fluff!
-This can become a deflating (and costly) experience for the hopeful entrepreneur when it fails to make an impact.
+Without some substance behind the logo, even the prettiest of designs can’t guarantee your success as without a purpose they are just a bit of fluff!
+This can become a deflating (and costly) experience for the hopeful entrepreneur when their marketing efforts bomb.

-So, to help you from falling into the trap of a branding flop – here’s 5 things you need to consider BEFORE you commission a logo design.
+So, to help you avoid a branding flop – here’s 5 things you need to define during the branding process to give your identity more bang for your buck!

 1. Know your purpose / make a promise